-DuPage High School District 88 is providing a district issued chromebook and related equipment to each of its students, starting in 2018-19 school year with Freshmen.
+DuPage High School District 88 is providing a district issued Chromebook and related equipment to each of its students, grades 9-11.
 Students must indicate their understanding and agreement to the terms of the technology acceptable use policy (AUP).
 Students and parents must review and sign this AUP agreement annually during registration.
-The agreement governs the terms and use of the chromebook as well as student technology use for educational purposes only.
+The agreement governs the terms and use of the Chromebook as well as student technology use for educational purposes only.
 Inappropriate use of technology, including but not limited to: audio or video recording without prior permission, cyberbullying or harassment, acquiring, distributing, searching, or viewing of inappropriate content, plagiarism, or any other offense may result in disciplinary action according to the guidelines in DuPage High School District 88 Student Handbook and Board Policies.